SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 Managing your account is as intuitive as you think.

-You can log into your SaveBetter account to view your current balance, interest rate, and earnings.
+You can log into your Raisin account to view your current balance, interest rate, and earnings.

 This dashboard also lets you schedule deposits or withdrawals.
 Your monthly statements and tax documents are in the “Documents” section.